r134x7/nintendo-earnings-data-and-other-video-game-companies/README.md

   Tests written for:
   - KPI-Logic to get the output of the code to match that of the Python code other than getting the code to work.
+  - Many other tests also in the __test__ folder but was only used to console.log which may not be considered proper.
+Due to utilising the Functional Programming paradigm my code is relatively robust.

 # Questions